 Online Coaching - Digital Camps - Inhouse Trainings

 Sparring (online or on location): Leadership in a VUCA world

 Where do you exchange ideas about topics that are really close to your heart?

 Sparring gives you the opportunity to develop your company in a targeted manner.
 In a protected room it is possible for you to talk openly and to speak out and say sensitive things yourself.

-This day provides orientation and creates an atmosphere of departure, because I bring you and all employees into dialogue – with each other instead of one on top of the other!
+This program provides orientation and creates an atmosphere of departure, because it brings you and all employees into dialogue – with each other instead of one on top of the other!

 The Organization Compass as a tool for a suitable navigation.
 In VUCA times a valuable answer to the need for orientation!
 Used as a tool in the consulting process, the organizational compass provides answers to what an organization wants to become and what sense it wants to serve.